Aerial view of Fortress Vila Vella and Badia de Tossa bay at summer in Tossa de Mar on Costa Brava, Catalunya, Spain

 7. L’Escala

-Well, that’s a wrap on the best towns and villages in Costa Brava!
+Well, that’s a wrap on the most beautiful towns and villages in Costa Brava!
 We’ve got holiday homes scattered across the region, just head on over to our Costa Brava page to find the collection.
 Or, if you’re still wanting to do a bit more reading, look at our top 10 villas in Costa Brava, and let’s get this holiday ball rolling!
+Our friendly Concierge team are happy to advise on extra services that will elevate your holiday.

 READ MORE: